Video Download: Did You Know Low Testosterone Levels Can Predict Metabolic Syndrome Part 1

 Finally, the study determined that the cancer was less rigorous in the TRT group.

-“In the testosterone group, all prostate cancers were diagnosed within the first year and a half suggesting that cancers had been present prior to initiating testosterone therapy,” Dr. Haider said.
+“In the testosterone group, all prostate cancers were diagnosed within the first year and a half suggesting that cancers had been present before initiating testosterone therapy,” Dr. Haider said.
 “Because low testosterone is associated with low PSA, hypogonadism may contribute to the reduced detectability of prostate cancer.
 Normalizing testosterone may have brought out the occult cancer.”

 He added: “Our registry is ongoing, and we keep following our patients year after year.
 The results are getting more robust with advancing time.”